 Errors and Validation

 If a form field submission results in an error, it must be indicated to the user.
 Errors are always presented on individual form fields, they might also be indicated with an inline notification.
+This depends on whether the validation happens on the client or the server.

 - Ensure validation is relevant to the field.